Garrett Cooper Player Props: Marlins vs. Phillies

 Garrett Cooper At The Plate

-- Cooper has 14 hits, which ranks first among Miami hitters this season, while batting .368 with five extra-base hits.
+- Cooper is hitting .333 with a double, a triple, three home runs and three walks.

-- Among the qualified hitters in MLB, his batting average ranks 10th, his on-base percentage ranks 32nd, and he is 10th in the league in slugging.
+- Among the qualifying hitters in MLB play, he ranks 26th in batting average, 66th in on-base percentage, and 22nd in slugging.

-- Cooper enters this game on a four-game hitting streak.
-During his last outings, he's hitting .421 with two homers.
+- He has hit a home run in three games this year (27.3%), leaving the park in 6.7% of his chances at the plate.

-- Cooper has an RBI in four of 10 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- Cooper has picked up an RBI in four games this season (36.4%), with two or more RBI in three of those contests (27.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.